Monday, October 8, 2018

 DM: Lucas Leiva (Brazil)

 Lucas Leiva started with Gremio in Brazil.
 In 2006, he became the youngest player ever to receive Bola de Ouro (Golden Ball) award.
 From 2007 to 2017, he played for Liverpool.
 He left them to join Lazio in 2017.
-For his international career. he has earned 24 caps and represented Brazil at the 2008 Olympics and 2011 Copa América, winning a bronze medal at the former.
+For his international career. he has earned 24 caps between 2007 and 2013.
+He represented Brazil at the 2008 Olympics and 2011 Copa América, winning a bronze medal at the former.

 DM: Dietmar Hamann (Germany)